generall/aligner/README.md

 in spite of the fact that different function arguments are similar in spelling.
 Such behavior is, of course, leads to improvement of readability.

+To maximize the quality for each language you need to write its own grammar.

 ## Examples of work

 From